Asset Allocation Using RMDs

 No, not really.
 Say you have bonds in your IRA.
-You can exchange some of those bonds into stocks while you sell the stocks in your brokerage account.
-So you have sold stocks, and then sold bonds and bought stocks.
+You can exchange some of those bonds for stocks while you sell the stocks in your brokerage account.
+So you have sold stocks and then sold bonds and bought stocks.
 That is [(-) stocks plus (-) bonds plus (+) stocks], which works out to just selling bonds!

-[The dark underbelly of fungibility is that you actually must calculate the after-tax equivalence to get your asset allocation the same as before, but that is complicated, and most don’t bother… Of course, suppose you want to bother.
-In that case, you might decrease your brokerage account by your capital gains rate and decrease your IRA by your effective tax rate, and then adjust your asset allocation accordingly, but then your head might explode.]
+[The dark underbelly of fungibility is that you must calculate the after-tax equivalence to get your asset allocation the same as before, but that is complicated, and most don’t bother… But, of course, suppose you want to bother.
+In that case, you might decrease your brokerage account by your capital gains rate, your IRA by your effective tax rate, and then adjust your asset allocation accordingly, but your head might explode.]

 But it is not the same if you are FORCED to take RMDs instead of choosing to take money from your brokerage account.

-The amount invested, however, actually is decreased by your marginal tax bracket (rather than effective) as, since you don’t need the money for expenses, they are the last dollars out of your IRA.
-Moreover, since you are practicing good asset location hygiene, you don’t have bonds just sitting around in your brokerage account that are fungible.
+The amount invested is actually decreased by your marginal tax bracket (rather than effective) as, since you don’t need the money for expenses, they are the last dollars out of your IRA.
+Moreover, since you are practicing good asset location hygiene, you don’t have bonds just sitting around in your brokerage account, which is fungible.

-If I haven’t lost you by now, you are indeed smarter than me.
+If I haven’t lost you by now, you are smarter than me.

-But the long and the short of it: Since RMDs increase over time, even if you don’t need the money, you should have more Safer Money in your IRA as you get older.
-This is because when you are forced to sell equities low (and then pay marginal taxes on them) only to re-invest the money in a taxable brokerage account, you will never catch up because of the taxes.
+But the long and the short of it: Since RMDs increase over time, even if you don’t need the money, you should have Safer Money in your IRA as you age.
+This is because you will never catch up when you are forced to sell equities low (and then pay marginal taxes on them) only to re-invest the money in a taxable brokerage account.
 Not fungible, even if we use after-tax equivalence.